-When Disney launched its new Play Disney Parks app and introduced it into current Disney attractions like Seven Dwarfs Mine Train, Slinky Dog Dash and Peter Pan’s Flight, it was all just a test for what it will bring to Galaxy’s Edge.
+When Disney launched its new Play Disney Parks app and introduced it into current Disney attractions like Seven Dwarfs Mine Train, Slinky Dog Dash, and Peter Pan’s Flight, it was all just a test for what it has brought to Star Wars: Galaxy’s Edge.

 Just download the Play Disney Parks app on your mobile device and it will tell you which parts of your environment are interactive.
 This will add to the story and make Galaxy’s Edge different every time you visit with new things to explore.

 There are 4 functions you’ll be able to do: Hack, Scan, Translate, and Tune.
 Read the native alien language, spy on the fellow residents of Galaxy’s Edge, break codes and hack into surveillance boxes.
 There will even be specific missions for either the First Order or Resistance that can only be carried out by using the Play Disney Parks app.

 We’re just at the beginning of this type of interactivity and as Star Wars Land continues to evolve, expect Disney to work this app more and more into their plans.

 Read all about how the Play Disney Parks app and Star Wars Galaxy’s Edge interact together in our detailed explanation.

 Disney is always trying to look for new ways to increase the guest experience in the parks, and one guest favorite here is PhotoPass which allows you to take home memories of your time in Galaxy’s Edge.

 There are all sorts of cool special Star Wars shots, you can get from various spots in Galaxy’s Edge including:

 Many of these photos are what Disney is calling: “Magic Shots” which put them right in the middle of the action.
 Some of these include: X-Wings flying over Batuu, Porgs, a Kowakian monkey-lizard.